Watch prices go up? Not.

 Good catch.
 I wonder if it has anything to do with gender?
 Or could it be just the “dancing” as a trade that got a hike in pay?
 Okay, am being facetious here.

 I need some help regarding selecting gifts.
-I am looking for moderately priced gift ideas for a 10 year old girl.
-Everything on her list is over $100 USD, making it a little hard to shop this season.
-Any suggestions?
+I am looking for an affordable gift for a 10 to 11 year old girl.
+But her wish list shows items that are above $100 USD.
+Would you have any suggestions on how to deal with this?

 @Meena,